WorkTime – employee monitoring software

 The EIT Law provides criminal penalties ranging from; Rp.
 600,000,000 fine to Rp.
 800,000,000 and/or 6 to 8 years imprisonment for unlawful access; Rp.
 800,000,000 fine and/ or 10 years imprisonment for interception/wiretapping of transmission; Rp.
 2,000,000,000 to Rp.
 5,000,000,000 and/or 8 to 10 years imprisonment for alteration, addition, reduction, transmission, tampering, deletion, moving, hiding Electronic Information and/or Electronic Records.

-Bottom line, monitoring should be implemented in such a way that maintains the trust and security of the workforce.
+The bottom line, monitoring should be implemented to maintain the trust and security of the workforce.

 Is there professional lawyers’ advice on monitoring?